 - creating a Mouse Gesture for the action.

 To hide or show an Extension on the Address Bar, right-click on the Extension and select Hide Button/Show button.
 Use the toggle button ( or ) on the right to view hidden extensions.
 To view hidden extensions in a drop-down menu instead of expanding the Address Bar (compare the images below), go to Settings > Address Bar > Extension Visibility and tick the box for Expand Hidden Extensions to Drop-Down Menu.

 Reordering Extensions in the Address Bar

-Enabled extensions often display a button in the Address Bar.
-You can reorder these buttons by holding down the Shift key and dragging and dropping them directly in the Address Bar.
+Enabled extensions often display a button on the Address Bar.
+You can reorder these buttons by holding down the Shift key and dragging and dropping them directly on the Address Bar.